felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Bugfixes*
 	* None.
 * *Developer Notes*
-	* Renamed the 'wpsso_action_buttons' filter hook to 'wpsso_submit_button_rows' for WPSSO Core v4.18.0.
+	* Renamed the 'wpsso_action_buttons' filter hook to 'wpsso_form_button_rows' for WPSSO Core v4.18.0.
+	* Moved action hooks from WpssoJsonFilters to a new WpssoJsonActions library class.

 **Version 1.37.0 (2018/12/10)**